-If the board intends to retain an independent director beyond nine years, it should justify and seek annual shareholders' approval.
-If the board continues to retain the independent director after the twelfth year, the board should seek annual shareholders' approval through a two-tier voting process.
+If the board intends to retain an independent director beyond nine years, it should provide justification and seek annual shareholders' approval through a two-tier voting process.

 Application : Applied

-Explanation on application of the practice : AAGB has adopted in its Constitution and reflected in the Board Charte that the tenure of an independent director shall not exceed a cumulative term of nine (9) years.
+Explanation on : application of the practice Capital A has adopted in its Constitution and reflected in the Board Charter that the tenure of an independent director shall not exceed a cumulative term of nine (9) years.

 Upon the completion of nine (9) years, an independent director may however continue to serve on the Board as a non-independent director.
-In this regard the Board may also retain an independent director beyond (9) years provided that the Board has justified and further sought and obtained approval from the shareholders in a general meeting annually.
-Where an independent director is to be appointed beyond the twelfth (12 th) year, the two-tier voting process for reappointment shall be applicable.
+In this regard, the Board may also retain an independent director in that capacity beyond (9) years provided that the Board has justified and further sought and obtained approval from the shareholders in a general meeting annually.
+Where an independent director is to be appointed beyond the twelfth (12th) year, the two-tier voting process for re-appointment shall be applicable.
 None of the Independent Directors of the Company have served on the Board for more than nine (9) years.

-Explanation for departure :
+Explanation for : departure

+Large companies are requir to complete the columns be red to complete the columns below.
+Non-large companies are encouraged elow.

 Measure :

 Timeframe :